 - A brief description by the nominee of his/her research interests and commitment to a career in academic psychiatry and clinical neuroscience.

-Recipients of the award will be announced in June 2014 and be invited to visit the NIH in Bethesda, Maryland for a two-day awards program on September 4th and 5th, 2014.
+Recipients of the award will be announced in June 2015 and be invited to visit the NIH in Bethesda, Maryland for a two-day award program in mid-September, 2015.

 The ORAP Award includes: